Science, Liberty and Peace: Science, technology, and freedom

-Blockquote|text=As theory, pure science is concerned with the reduction of diversity to identity.
+As theory, pure science is concerned with the reduction of diversity to identity.
 As a praxis, scientific research proceeds by simplification.
 These habits of scientific thought and action have, to a certain extent, been carried over into the theory and practice of contemporary politics.
 Where a centralized authority undertakes to make plans for an entire society, it is compelled by the bewildering complexity of the given facts to follow the example of the scientific experimenter, who arbitrarily simplifies his problem in order to make it manageable.
 In the laboratory this is a sound and entirely justifiable procedure.
 But when applied to the problems of human society, the process of simplification is a process, inevitably, of restraint and regimentation, of curtailment of liberty and denial of individual rights....Philosophically, this ironing out of individual idiosyncrasies is held to be respectable, because it is analogous to what is done by scientists, when they arbitrarily simplify an all too complex reality, so as to make nature comprehensible in terms of a few general laws.